Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Experiments

 \subsection{Detection Performance Comparison}

-We compare {\ours} against 13 baselines, including supervised and zero-shot methods, to evaluate detection performance.
-The summary of baselines is provided in Appendix~\ref{app:baseline}.
+We compare {\ours} against 13 baselines, including training-based and zero-shot methods, to comprehensively evaluate detection performance.
 We report both accuracy(ACC) and area under the receiver operating characteristic(AUC) results.
 For the in-domain setting, we train and test our method on the same domain.
-In Table ~\ref{tab:humanchatgpt_avg}, we report the average results of ChatGPT-based texts detection on three datasets. {\ours} achieves the best performance under ACC and AUC metrics.
+In Table~\ref{tab:humanchatgpt_avg}, we report the average results of ChatGPT-based text detection on three datasets. {\ours} achieves the best performance under ACC and AUC metrics.
 In Table~\ref{tab:llms-acc}, we study the performance across various LLMs.
-As the results show, the performance is aligned with Table ~\ref{tab:humanchatgpt_avg}.
+As the results show, the performance is aligned with Table~\ref{tab:humanchatgpt_avg}.
 Under the ACC metric, {\ours} is the best performance on average, demonstrating the ability for MGT detection.
-The detailed results are available in Appendix ~\ref{extend:detailedexp}.
-Due to the limitation of pages, we provide more experiments about cross-domain evaluation, statistical significance analysis and comparison with TextGCN in Appendix~\ref{extend:detections}.
+The detailed results are available in {Appendix~\ref{extend:detailedexp}}.
+Due to the limitation of pages, we provide more experiments about cross-domain evaluation, and statistical significance analysis in {Appendix~\ref{extend:detections}}.